 This document has been developed in partnership between Education and Skills (NYCC), Inclusion Education (NYCC), the North Yorkshire Safeguarding Children Partnership (NYSCP), North Yorkshire Police and Schools ICT.
 The document sets out the statutory requirements for schools and settings alongside the roles and responsibilities for different members of the school community, a range of issues that may need to be considered and signposting to further resources.
-The overall aim is that all schools have implemented an effective online safety policy that meets the requirements for their school community.
+The overall aim is that all schools have implemented an effective whole school approach to online safety and that the online safety policy reflects the effective practice that is meeting the requirements for their school community.